hazelcast/hazelcast-nodejs-client/README.md

 - Hazelcast IMDG 3.6 or newer
 - Latest Hazelcast Node.js client

 ## 1.2.
-Working with Hazelcast Clusters
+Working with Hazelcast IMDG Clusters

 Hazelcast Node.js client requires a working Hazelcast IMDG cluster to run.
-IMDG cluster handles storage and manipulation of the user data.
+This cluster handles storage and manipulation of the user data.
-Clients are a way to connect to IMDG cluster and access such data.
+Clients are a way to connect to the Hazelcast IMDG cluster and access such data.

-IMDG cluster consists of one or more Hazelcast IMDG members.
+Hazelcast IMDG cluster consists of one or more cluster members.
 These members generally run on multiple virtual or physical machines and are connected to each other via network.
 Any data put on the cluster is partitioned to multiple members transparent to the user.
 It is therefore very easy to scale the system by adding new members as the data grows.
-IMDG cluster also offers resilience.
+Hazelcast IMDG cluster also offers resilience.
 Should any hardware or software problem causes a crash to any member, the data on that member is recovered from backups and the cluster continues to operate without any downtime.
-Hazelcast clients are an easy way to connect to an IMDG cluster and perform tasks on distributed data structures that live on the cluster.
+Hazelcast clients are an easy way to connect to a Hazelcast IMDG cluster and perform tasks on distributed data structures that live on the cluster.

-In order to use Hazelcast Node.js client, we first need to setup an IMDG cluster.
+In order to use Hazelcast Node.js client, we first need to setup a Hazelcast IMDG cluster.

-### Setting Up an IMDG Cluster
+### 1.2.1.
+Setting Up a Hazelcast IMDG Cluster

 There are multiple ways of starting an IMDG cluster easily.
 You can run standalone IMDG members by downloading and running jar files from the website.
 You can embed IMDG members to your Java projects.
 The easiest way is to use [hazelcast-member tool](https://github.com/hazelcast/hazelcast-member-tool) if you have brew installed in your computer.
 We are going to download jars from the website and run a standalone member for this guide.

-#### Running Standalone Jars
+#### 1.2.2.
+Running Standalone Jars

 Go to https://hazelcast.org/download/ and download `.zip` or `.tar` distribution of Hazelcast IMDG.
 Decompress the contents into any directory that you want to run IMDG members from.
 Change into the directory that you decompressed the Hazelcast content.
 Go into `bin` directory.
 Use either